Hovercraft-Studio/oversite/server/README.md

   - Writes the AppStore dictionary to a file on disk and loads on startup
   - Adds a REST API to serve and manage the store state

 Running the more robust `server.mjs` allows clients to self-hydrate their specific state from the server on startup.
-It also adds a layer of persistence to the store, which is helpful as the server may be restarted.
-These features allow for a much more robust shared state system as components come online or are restarted.
-There's also a new monitoring UI that shows the current state of the store and allows for selective clearing of keys.
+It also adds a layer of persistence to the store (`state.mjs`), which is helpful when the server is restarted.
+There's also a new monitoring UI (`app-store-monitor`) that shows the current state of the store and allows for selective clearing and filtering of keys.

 ## API routes for `server.mjs`